sergio8215/FIB-PTI-goREST/README.md

     }

-Build (will create an executable within $HOME/go/bin/webserver):
+Build (will create an executable within $HOME/go/bin/webserver), has to do everytime you edit the files:

     go install pti_golang/webserver

 Run: